Welcome to PCA Union Information

 We have compiled information from states that have unionized or attempted to unionize PCAs and are adding more information as we get it.
 If you are a PCA, please look closely at what has happened in each state that has unionized.
 The benefits negotiated into a union contract can be done without a union.
 Should your elected representatives really require you to pay hundreds of dollars per year to a union that supports them before they are willing to support you?

-For more information Harris v.
+For more information on Harris v.
 Quinn, please CLICK HERE.

 Attention Connecticut PCAs:

-SEIU has started knocking on doors and will soon begin collecting signatures for a unionzation election.
-CLICK HERE for more information on the unionization process in Minnesota.
+CLICK HERE for more information on the unionization process in Connecticut.

 We would like to give a special thanks to Stephen Mendelsohn and Cathy Ludlum, advocates of the disability community who have spent countless hours compiling information and resources to share with others.
 Your tremendous contribution to this cause is what made this website possible.
 Thank you!